TheAwiteb/forgejo-guardian/README.md

 -   `username`: Bot username **required, if the section is enabled**
 -   `password`: Bot password **required, if the section is enabled**
 -   `room`: Room ID to send the alerts to **required, if the section is enabled**
--   `database`: Database file to store the event id and the username, if you are using docker, the path should be inside the container, for example `/app/db.redb`, and you can mount it to the host machine, for example `-v /path/to/db.redb:/app/db.redb`.
-The db file extension should be `.redb` **required, if the section is enabled**
 -   `lang`: Language to use for the alerts (Currently only `ar-sa`, `en-us` and `ru-ru` are supported) **required, if the section is enabled**